-As part of a new series, Disability Horizons Co-founder Martyn Sibley will be interviewing famous and influential disabled people to bring you a collection of entertaining and informative podcasts.
+As part of a new series, Disability Horizons Co-founder Martyn Sibley will be interviewing famous and influential disabled people from the top 100 Power list to bring you a collection of entertaining and informative podcasts.
 This week, he talks to the most successful Paralympian of all time, Dame Sarah Storey…

 Since I started blogging and running Disability Horizons, I’ve recorded a few podcasts.
 It was with basic technology.
 But it was nice chatting with friends about disability issues and beyond.
 I’d never considered interviewing hugely successful disabled people until…